Can this new digital current account compete with Starling and Monzo?

 As I mentioned it’s easy to select your card details to input into a website for payment to add your card to Curve.

 You can also do this with the account details of all the current accounts you have.
-However this option isn’t as slick as with Starling as you can only share all the details (via messages, email, WhatsApp etc) rather than copy just the account number or just the sort code.
-The way around this is to copy them once you’ve added them to a text.
+You can share all the details (via messages, email, WhatsApp etc) or just copy the account number or the sort code.

 Track your spending